Are you looking to improve image SEO on your website? When optimized properly, image search can bring many new visitors to your website.

 Images increase your overall page load time.
 They take longer to download than text, which means your page loads slower if there are several large image files to download.

-The best way to optimize images is by editing them on your computer using a photo editing software like Adobe Photoshop.
+The best way to optimize images is by editing them on your computer using photo editing software like Adobe Photoshop.
 This allows you to choose the right file format to create a small file size.

-What is Alt Text?
+What Is Alt Text?

 Alt text or alternative text is an HTML attribute added to the img